16Bit-Rahil/MMSR_WT22_Group_D/README.md

 Jupyter notebook to efficiently compute the precision and recall for different k and creating the precision-recall plot.

 __popularity.ipynb__ <br />
 Jupyter notebook to compute the percent delta mean for k10 and k100.
+The results for percent delta mean(q) can be found here: [percent delta mean(q) results](https://drive.google.com/drive/folders/1MV3XvZdjyZnpBjO0NKYCj5Ejc-y86WJ6?usp=sharing)

 __hubness.ipynb__ <br />
 Jupyter note book to compute the hubness metric for k=10 and k=100.